 Only a dentist can treat a dental infection.
 The first step will be to drain all the pus out of the infected area.
 Patients often get immediate relief from pain once the pus has been drained.

 The latter treatment is obviously a lot more costly and invasive than a root canal treatment.
-If you get along to the dentist before the infection spreads you may only need to have the abscess drained.
+If you visit the dentist before the infection spreads, the procedure may be a lot more straight-forward.

 Possible Effects of an Untreated Dental Infection